MiguelHigueraDev/dorg/README.md

 ## Options

-- `-r` Recursive: Will also organize folders inside folders.
-If not, it will only move files
+- `-r` Recursive: Will also organize folders inside the specified folder recursively.
+If not, it will only move files in the current folder.
 - `-sorting=[day|month]` By default, the software will create a folder for each year, and a folder for each month of the year.
 If the `day` option is provided instead, it will also create a folder for each day as well.

 ## Warning